saschagrunert/kubernix/README.md

 ```
 $ sudo kubernix shell
 [INFO  kubernix] Spawning new kubernix shell in 'kubernix'
->
+> kubectl run --generator=run-pod/v1 --image=alpine -it alpine sh
+If you don't see a command prompt, try pressing enter.
+/ #
 ```

+This means that you can spawn as many shells as you want to.

+#### Cleanup

-This means that you can spawn as many shells as you want to, whereas the whole cluster gets destroyed if you exit the bash session from the initial process:
+The whole cluster gets automatically destroyed if you exit the bash session from the initial process:

 ```
 > exit